KC Montero: Personal life

-He was born on June 17, 1978.
+KC Montero was born as Casey Wyatt Miller on June 17, 1978.
 He is the brother of Troy Montero and Colby Miller.
 He was born to an American father of German and Irish descent and an American-born Filipino mother.

 He started his career as an MTV VJ in 1999 after winning the MTV VJ Hunt along with Belinda Panelo.

 He was a former host on GMA 7's Sunday variety show SOP (Sobrang Okey Pare) and was seen on Party Pilipinas, Studio 23's Usi.
 He co-produced and hosted the MTV Pilipinas Video Music Awards 2006 and is a radio personality on the early morning show called "The KC Show" on Wave 891.

 He was married to singer-actress Geneva Cruz but now are separated.

 He tied the knot with Stephanie Dods on September 9, 2019 and named their baby Wyatt, in 2020.

 On June 28, 2020, he was arrested for allegedly violating social distancing guidelines for COVID-19 prevention in a Makati bar.